 So instead, you may want to inhale slowly through your nose by pushing your stomach out.
 Once you’ve inhaled as much air as you comfortably can, just stop.
 You’re finished with that inhale.
 Everybody has different size lungs and counts at a different rate.
 Pause for whatever time feels comfortable, then breathe out slowly.
 Find your own rhythm.

-You can also search for deep breathing apps on the App Store or Google Play.
+You can also download deep breathing apps on the App Store or Google Play.

-If you have an Apple Watch, you can use the built-in Breathe app to practice controlled breathing, or for Android Wear use BreatheWell.
+If you have an Apple Watch, you can use the built-in Breathe app to practice controlled breathing, or for Android Wear use apps like BreatheWell.